mm5072459/GCD-Peer-Graded-Assignment/README.md

 # GCD Peer-graded Assignment
-This repository is my submission for the Getting and Cleaning Data course project.
+This is mm5072459's completed assignment for the Getting and Cleaning Data course project.

 # Dataset
 Human Activity Recognition Using Smartphones